Madame-Aehm/CAB-Project-4-Spikes/2. Express + Mongoose/02_express.md

 Let's create a collection for 'users' on MongoDB and then manually add some documents.
 Make sure each document conforms to the Schema, and be very careful not to make any typos.
 Remember that your collection should have a **lower-case**, **plural** name.

 Back on our `userModel.js` file, using another property on the mongoose variable we will create a **Model**.
 Mongoose [best-practise](https://samwize.com/2014/03/07/what-mongoose-never-explain-to-you-on-case-sentivity/) is to name your Modal with the **capitalized**, **singular** version of your collection name.
-Then link it to the collection using the **lower-case**, **singular** verion of your collection name.
+Then link it to the collection using the **lower-case**, **singular** version of your collection name.
 Make sure to export it:

 ```js
 export const UserModel = mongoose.model("user", userSchema);